dixonaws/aws-cloudops-security/content/10_introduction/_index.md

 2. Setup your laptop environment
 3. Established an AWS Account

-This chapter will give you a foundational introduction on Linux and EC2.
+This chapter will give you a foundational introduction on security and compliance at AWS.
 By the end of this tutorial, you will have accomplished the following:

 1. Basic knowledge of EC2 - how to launch, terminate, login to an instance
 2. Installed software on a Linux instance in AWS